chr4-cookbooks/newrelic-ng/README.md

 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)
-3. Write you change
+3. Write your change(s)
 4. Write tests for your change (if applicable)
 5. Run the tests, ensuring they all pass
-6. Submit a Pull Request using Github
+6. Submit a Pull Request using GitHub

 # License and Authors